Living near flying-foxes

 Plant roost trees away from houses

-Over time, a roost may be encouraged to move by planting roost trees further away from houses.
+Over time, a roost may be encouraged to move by planting roost trees in locations that are away from houses.
 Surveys of flying-fox roosts in New South Wales have shown that a distance of as little as 100 metres from neighbouring houses can be enough to reduce the noise level of a flying-fox roost to an acceptable level.

 Net fruit trees